+A. General.

-- A. General. - 1.
-All wetland delineations shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplement.
+- 1. All wetland delineations shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplement.
 All areas within the county meeting the wetland designation criteria are hereby designated critical areas and are subject to the provisions of this title. - 2.
-Kitsap County uses the Washington Departmen. of Ecology Washington State Wetland Rating System for Western Washington, revised 2014 or as hereafter amended, to categorize wetlands for the purposes of establishing wetland buffer widths, wetland uses and replacement ratios for wetlands.
+Kitsap County uses the Washington Department of Ecology Washington State Wetland Rating System for Western Washington, revised 2014 or as hereafter amended, to categorize wetlands for the purposes of establishing wetland buffer widths, wetland uses and replacement ratios for wetlands.
 Wetlands shall be generally designated as follows.
-(See Chapter 19.800, Appendix A, for more detailed description.) - B. Wetlands. - 1.
-Category I Wetlands.
+(See Chapter 19.800, Appendix A, for more detailed description.)

+B. Wetlands.

+1. Category I Wetlands.
 Category I wetlands include, but are not limited to, wetlands that represent rare or unique wetland types, those that are more sensitive to disturbance than most wetlands, those that are relatively undisturbed and contain ecological attributes that are impossible to replace within a human lifetime, or those that provide a high level of function.
 Category I wetlands score twenty-three points or more out of twenty-seven on the wetlands ratings system.

 - 2. Category II Wetlands.
 Category II wetlands are those wetlands that are more difficult to replace and provide high levels of some functions.
 Category II wetlands score between twenty and twenty-two points out of twenty-seven on the wetlands ratings system. - 3.
 Category III Wetlands.
 Category III wetlands are those wetlands with a moderate level of function and can often be adequately replaced with mitigation.
 Category III wetlands score between sixteen and nineteen points on the wetlands ratings system. - 4.
 Category IV Wetlands.
 Category IV wetlands have the lowest level of function and are often heavily disturbed.
 Category IV wetlands score less than sixteen points out of twenty-seven on the wetlands ratings system. - C. Exemptions for Small Wetlands.
-Category III wetlands that are less than two thousand five hundred square feet and Category IV wetlands that are less than seven thousand five hundred square feet that do not contain federally listed species or their critical habitat are exempt from the buffer provisions in this chapter when the following are met: - 1.
-They are not associated with riparian areas or their buffers; - 2.
-They are not associated with shorelines of the state or their associated buffers; - 3.
-They do not contain a Class I fish and wildlife habitat conservation area, dentified by the Washington Department of Fish and Wildlife; and - 4.
-The wetland report identifies the specific wetland function affected or at risk, and the proposed mitigation to replace the wetland function, on a per function basis.
+Category III wetlands that are less than one thousand two thousand five hundred square feet and Category IV wetlands that are less than four thousand seven thousand five hundred square feet that do not contain federally listed species or their critical habitat are exempt from the buffer provisions in this chapter when the following are met: - 1.
+They are isolated wetlands and not part of a wetland mosaic; - They are not associated with riparian areas or their buffers; - 23.
+They are not a sociated with shorelines of the state or their associated buffers; - 34.
+They do not contain a Class I fish and wildlife habitat conservation area, identified by the Washington Department of Fish and Wildlife; and - 5.
+They do not contain federally listed species or their critical habitat; and - 4.6.
+The A wetland report is prepared that identifies the specific wetland function a ffected or a trisk, and the proposed mitigation to replace the affected or lost wetland function, on a per function basis.

 (Ord.
-545 (2017) § 5 (Appx. (part)), 2017: Ord.
-376 (2007) § 4, 2007: Ord.
-351 (2005) § 19, 2003)
+545 (2017) § 5 (Appx. (part)), 2017; Ord.
+376 (2007) § 4, 2007; Ord.
+351 (2005) § 19, 2005)